What is a Security Guard: Definition, Types, Management and Improvements

 Patrolling is the duty that turns “presence” into “coverage.”
 A guard can protect more than one point by moving.
 Patrols check weak areas and create uncertainty for anyone looking to commit criminal acts.

 A patrol may follow a schedule, but the best patrols often include random patrols so patterns cannot be predicted.
 Many security firms use a patrol system to confirm patrol completion.
 Older systems used mechanical clocks.
-Modern setups use electronic systems and sometimes global positioning to prove the guard tour happened at the correct time.
+Modern setups use electronic systems and, in some cases, GPS to verify that the guard tour occurred at the correct time.

 Patrolling is also how guards detect issues that are invisible from the front door.
 Open side gates, damaged fences, suspicious vehicles, or signs of attempted entry.